gadsden/SceneKit-Quaternion-Rotations/README.md

 ```swift
 let angularAcceleration = torque / momentOfInertia
 ```
-Moment of inertia is a tensor, experessed as a 3x3 matrix, but fortunately for the hollow sphere it's a scalar:
+Moment of inertia is a tensor, experessed as a 3x3 matrix, but fortunately for the hollow sphere it's a scalar (3 component vector multiplied by 3x3 maatrix is a 3 component vector, just as if we multiplied it by a scalar):
 ```swift
 let momentOfInertia = 2 * mass * pow(radius, 2))/3
 ```